One-stop shop for businesses

 2. Create a user account

-You must create a user account when you log on for the first time.
-This account is personal to you and gives you access to the area dedicated to filing documents and managing formalities.
-All you have to do is log in each time you log on.
-Those who have an "e-procedures" account at INPI can use it to connect to the one-stop shop.
+You'll need to create a user account the very first time you connect.
+This account is personal to you and allows you to access the area for submitting documents and managing formalities.
+After that, you can simply log in each time.
+Those with an 'e-procedures' account with the INPI can use it to log in to the single window.

-Once you're in the secure area, you'll need to enter the information required to complete the procedure online, and attach the necessary documents.
-The relevant bodies will then process the information received.
+Once in the secure area, you will need to enter the information required to complete this procedure online and attach the necessary documents.
+The competent bodies will, depending on the case, process the information received.

 1 of 3